 The artist intentionally allows the viewer the opportunity to participate in the shot, thinking about the bigger image, by leaving some details out of the frame.
 He is known for his photographs that walk a fine line between detail and abstraction.

 Wael Kamal is an award winning Egyptian photographer based in Boston, USA.
-He is the founding director of The Digital Media program and an Associate Teaching Professor at UMass Lowell.
+He is Assistant Dean in the College of Fine Arts, Humanities and Social Sciences at UMass Lowell.
+Prior to serving as Assistant Dean, Kamal served as the founding Director of the Digital Media Program at UMass Lowell.
+He is an Associate Teaching Professor in the Art & Design department at UMass Lowell.